HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 {% include plandef-actions.svg %}

 In Research protocols many of the activities are event based.
 For example;  informed consent is required prior to any study activities commencing.
 This is modeled using the _relatedAction_ predicate on the _action_ predicate.
 This is illustrated in the above diagram.
 The `Baseline` Encounter is annotated in the design.
 The other encounters are defined as being _before_ or _after_ this action.
-It is also possible to define the interval between these actions as illustrated here:
+It is also possible to define the interval between these actions as illustrated here (using FSH syntax - INSERT LINK TO FSH LINK):

 ```
 Instance: H2Q-MC-LZZT-ProtocolDesign